 Quarantine ordered for 2,500 students at elite Swiss school

-LAUSANNE, Switzerland (AP) — Swiss health authorities have ordered a quarantine for a staggering 2,500 students at a prestigious hospitality management school in the city of Lausanne after “significant outbreaks” of the coronavirus that are a suspected byproduct of off-campus partying.
+LAUSANNE, Switzerland (AP) — Swiss authorities ordered 2,500 students at an elite hospitality management school to quarantine themselves due to a coronavirus outbreak allegedly linked to off-campus partying, the latest back-to-school sign of higher education’s place in the pandemic.

-Authorities in Switzerland’s Vaud canton, or region, said all undergraduates at the Ecole Hoteliere de Lausanne, known as the Lausanne Hospitality Management University in English, have been ordered to quarantine both on- and off-campus because the number of COVID-19 outbreaks because targeted closures were not possible.
+Authorities in Switzerland’s Vaud canton, or region, said all undergraduates at the Ecole Hoteliere de Lausanne, or the Lausanne Hospitality Management University in English, were told to quarantine at home both on and off campus because the virus already had spread too widely for a more limited order.

-The World Health Organization, national health authorities and others have cautioned that young people, who tend to have milder COVID-19 symptoms than older demographic groups, have been a key driver for the continued spread of the coronavirus in recent weeks, particularly in Europe.

-“Significant outbreaks of infection have appeared at several levels of training, making a more targeted closure impossible that that involving the 2,500 students affected,” the Vaud regional office said in a statement.
+“Significant outbreaks of infection have appeared at several levels of training, making impossible a more targeted closure than that involving 2,500 students,” the Vaud regional office said in a statement.
 “Until Sept.
-28, the students must stay home.
-For some, that means not leaving their housing on the hospitality school site.”
+28, the students must stay home.”

-It noted that an early investigation showed that “one or more parties was at the origin of these many outbreaks of infection,” and reiterated authorities previous call for a ”responsible attitude” among party-goers such as by wearing masks, tracing their contacts, keeping alert for symptoms, and “social distancing.”
+The statement said an early investigation indicated that “one or more parties was at the origin of these many outbreaks.”
+The local authorities reiterated a call for party-goers to demonstrate a ”responsible attitude” by wearing masks, practicing social distancing, tracing their contacts and watching for COVID-19 symptoms.

-School administrators were taking “all necessary measures” to ensure that classes were continuing online, the statement said.
+Ines Blal, the university’s executive dean, said administrators had warned students against holding start-of-term parties, even ff-campus and outside the school’s authority — and said a “disciplinary investigation” was underway.
+She said the school had already been bracing for “worst-case scenarios” in recent months by putting courses online and rolling out distance-learning programs.

-University spokesman Sherif Mamdouh said Thursday that the situation was “not ideal” but that the university took precautions in recent months.
-He said that 11 students had tested positive for the coronavirus and none required hospitalization.
+University spokesman Sherif Mamdouh said 11 students had tested positive for the coronavirus in connection with the outbreak so far and none required hospitalization.
+Mamdouh said only 67 of the undergraduates affected by the quarantine live on campus, while all the rest live off-campus.

-Mamdouh said the quarantine affects 2,500 undergraduates.
-The university has a total student body of about 3,500, including people pursuing advanced degrees.
-He said hundreds of students living in on-campus dormitories on campus will be subject to the quarantine.
+The university, which has been heralded as one of the world’s top schools in the field, has a total student body of about 3,500, including people pursuing advanced degrees.

+Mamdouh said the quarantine runs only through Monday because Swiss authorities factored in a possible 14-day virus incubation period since this month’s start-of-term parties.

+He could not explain why faculty members or graduate students were not included in the quarantine order, but said it was a decision made by the cantonal authorities.
+They were not immediately available for comment.

+The university said none of its infected students had to receive hospital treatment.
+It stressed that anyone who breaks coronavirus restrictions could be kicked out of student housing or suspended.

+British Health Secretary Matt Hancock told the BBC that the outbreak was worrying, saying: “The more young people get it the more they spread it to old people.”

-Switzerland is not alone.
-The latest government figures in neighboring France show that 22% of the country’s currently active virus clusters emerged at schools are universities.
+The latest government figures in France show that 22% of the country’s currently active virus clusters emerged at schools and universities.
 The United States has also seen clusters linked to college students.
+Denmark’s education minister has urged parents and schools to cancel all social events, including camps and birthday parties.

 World Health Organization spokeswoman Margaret Harris said that while it is “unfair to just put it on the young people,” it’s also unsurprising that teenagers and young adults might assume they don’t need to worry about succumbing to the virus.